 REWIND 40 YEARS: there are hardly any coffee shops on the high street and serving-up a coffee to a visitor meant instant coffee out of a jar.
 Mellow Bird’s coffee was heavily advertised during the 70s and 80s.
 One of their most memorable adverts involved a lady swiftly throwing her foul tasting cup of coffee into a plant pot.

 4. Out the window.
 Make sure your host is looking in the opposite direction then toss the coffee out the window.
-Be careful there are no innocent passers-by in the direction of the flying coffee.
+Be careful that there is not an innocent passer-by in the direction of the flying coffee.

-5. Traditional disposal technigues.
-Being subtle is sometimes best so swiftly and casually pouring the coffee into that plant pot is a good option.
+5. Traditional disposal techniques.
+Being subtle is sometimes best, so swiftly and casually pouring the coffee into that plant pot is a good option.
 Other trusted techniques that have proved successful over the years are secretly pouring down the sink or pouring into the dog bowl.

 Quality check.
 The next time you make and serve coffee to a guest, best make sure it meets minimum quality standard: there’s no harm in having a sneaky sniff and sip before handing over to your guest – this reduces the chances of having coffee ending up in the most unexpected places.